testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 Working on your first Pull Request?
 You can learn how from this free series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-Tweaking eslint rules is mostly about traversing through the AST.
-[AST Explorer] is a great tool that simplifies the process.
+Tweaking ESLint rules is mostly about traversing through the AST.
+[AST Explorer](https://astexplorer.net) is a great tool that simplifies the process.

 ## Project setup